GHANV05/LyricGenerationNLP/README.md

 We used Google Colab as our coding enviornment.
 The only set up needed is having a Google account!

-Below is a link that goes to our shared file in Google Colab that produced the results below https://colab.research.google.com/drive/1YSSxpP3xkHEFEB76VOeBX_qoyj1Ly5Gm#scrollTo=ZUkoeLBOlAf2
+Below is a link that goes to our shared file in Google Colab that produced the results https://colab.research.google.com/drive/1YSSxpP3xkHEFEB76VOeBX_qoyj1Ly5Gm#scrollTo=ZUkoeLBOlAf2

+We ran this model using Python version 3.11.12 (default for Google Colab)

+## Data

+## Final Results

 # Lyric Generation